Privacy Policy

 When you show interest and when you attend the counseling service, we will collect the following data:

-- Dates of all counseling sessions or no-show
+• Dates of all mentoring sessions or no-show

-The mentioned data will be collected and processed for the purpose of facilitating your registration with IPSO and to support and assist you when you participate in this counseling service.
+The mentioned data will be collected and processed for the purpose of facilitating your registration with Mentorink, to provide you the mentoring service and to support and assist you when you participate in this mentoring service.
 We will collect this data only subject to your explicit consent.
 The legal basis for data processing is Art.
 6 para.
 1 s 1 lit. (a) GDPR.
 Also, we may collect information about the attendance to the sessions for statistical purposes and to evaluate the usage and effectiveness of this service.
 In this case the legal basis for data processing is Article 6 para.
 1 lit. (f) GDPR.
 Our legitimate interest follows from the purposes listed above for data collection.
 In no case we will receive any information about the content of the counseling sessions, which will remain fully confidential.

-All the personal data related to the counseling process is stored in our Backend in a separate section dedicated to this purpose.
-In case you contacted us through the email [email protected], some data and information you may have provided may be stored on our customer relationship management system Zendesk.
-The data will be removed from the Backend and from Zendesk when you will cease being a Kiron student (S. Section 10 below).
+All the personal data related to the mentoring process is stored on Kiron’s space on the Mentorink’s platform, and / or in our Backend, in a separate section dedicated to this purpose.
+In case you contacted us through the email student-support@kiron.ngo, some data and information you may have provided may be stored on our customer relationship management system Zendesk.
+The data will be removed from Mentorink, from the Backend and from Zendesk when you cease being a Kiron student (S. para 9 below).

-Only Kiron employees with authorization can access the specific section of the Backend, where your personal information about the counseling service is held.
-The digital files will be accessible only to selected employees in charge of the counseling service.
-No data collected in the context of this purpose will be made available to third parties, other than, after you have provided your explicit consent, to IPSO.
+Only Kiron employees with authorization can access Kiron’s space on the Mentorink platform and the specific section of the Backend, where your personal information about the counseling service is held.
+Also Mentorink’s administrators may access the reserved space on Mentorink platform solely for the purpose to ensure the functionality of the platform.
+No data collected in the context of this purpose will be made available to third parties, other than to Mentorink.

 Kiron offers its Students the possibility to attend tutorials on topics of their interest with Kiron’s volunteer staff.
 This service is offered to Students upon their request.
 In order to support you and to connect you as a Student with the suitable tutor, we may collect specific data and we may ask for your approval to communicate with tutors.